 Scholarly Commons Citation

 Lloyd, Marshall Everett, "The Effect of Control and Display Lag on UAS Internal Pilot Manual Landing Performance" (2012).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 93.